Skip to Main Content

 • Keep tables simple - no more than four or five columns.
 It's common for tables to get cut-off on smaller screens like smartphones.

-• Create complex tables.
-Link to an external spreadsheet for complex datasets, or think of an alternate means to present the information.
+• Avoid creating complex tables.
+Instead, link to an external spreadsheet for complex datasets, or think of an alternate means to present the information.

 More Information